 - I want to do (when someone wants to learn how to do something)

 - I want to buy (transactional, people looking to buy something)

-These searches occur by a user entering something into a search engine or speaking to their smart device.
+These searches occur by a user enters something into a search engine or speaks to their smart device.
 The words you say or type are called ‘keywords‘.